Mox404/IT-Portfolio/IT-Support-Systems/01-Linux-File-Permissions-Access-Control/portfolio-summary.md

 chmod g-x drafts/
 ```

-## Interview Talking Points

-* I can explain Linux permission strings and how owner, group, and other permissions work.
-* I understand why hidden files still need to be included in access reviews.
-* I can use `chmod` symbolically to make targeted permission changes.
-* I validate security changes with command output instead of assuming they worked.

 ## Disclaimer

 This is a controlled lab project.
 It is included to demonstrate Linux access-control skills and security documentation, not to claim production system administration experience.